DisnakeDev/disnake/docs/index.rst

 - Sane rate limit handling that prevents 429s
 - Command extension to aid with bot creation
 - Easy to use with an object oriented design
-- Optimized for both speed and memory
+- Optimised for both speed and memory

 Getting started
 -----------------